-Solo Travel: Fantastic walking safaris, group dining and special wildlife hides create a personal and intimate atmosphere.
+Solo Travel: Fantastic walking safaris, group dining and special wildlife hide at Luwi Bushcamp create a personal and intimate atmosphere.
 The camp is very remote and rustic, and charmingly appealing to solo travellers in Zambia.
 Ask us if we can waive the single supplement.See more ideas for Solo Travel in Zambia

-Walking safaris: Luwi Bushcamp is in an established walking area that offers a variety of habitats and two permanent lagoons; these are home to a large number of hippos and crocs, and attract a variety of other wildlife.
+Walking safaris: Luwi Bushcamp is in an established walking area that offers a variety of habitats.
+These include two permanent lagoons, which are home to a large number of hippos and crocs, and attract a variety of other wildlife.
 Visit as part of a camp-to-camp walking safari.See more ideas for Walking safaris in Zambia

 Attitude towards children: Luwi is happy to accommodate children of 12 years and over.